About our founder

-What began as a quest to run the SMH Half Marathon and raise $20,000 for one new humidicrib for the hospital, in memory of their boys, has grown into what is now the Running for Premature Babies Foundation.
-Our Foundation has so far raised over $4 million for life saving neonatal equipment and funded research to solve the many mysteries of prematurity and advance the care of premature babies for the future.
+What began as a quest to run one Half Marathon and raise $20,000 for one new humidicrib for the hospital in memory of their boys, has grown into what is now the Running for Premature Babies Foundation.
+Running for Premature Babies has so far raised over $7 million for life saving neonatal equipment and funded research to solve the many mysteries of prematurity and advance the care of premature babies for the future.

-2017: Australia Day Community Service Award - Noel D’Souza, Mayor of Randwick
+2017: Australia Day Community Service Award

 2016: Kingsford Smith Vi Robbins Volunteer of the Year

 2014: Australia Day Commendation